 B i o g r a p h y

-Operatic roles he has performed include Rigoletto, Amfortas (Parsifal), Beckmesser (Die Meistersinger von Nürnberg), Gunther (Götterdämmerung), Wotan (Das Rheingold), Don Giovanni, Il Conte (Le Nozze di Figaro), Guglielmo (Cosi fan tutte), Papageno (Die Zauberflöte), Allazim (Zaide), Wiedhopf (Die Vögel), Schaunard (La Boheme), Owen Wingrave, Escamillo (Carmen), Peter (Hänsel und Gretel), Johann (Werther), Mr. Gobineau (The Medium), and he made his musical theatre debut in 2012 singing the role of ‘Curly’ in Oklahoma! at the Rainhill Music Festival.
-His performance as Rigoletto was televised on Servus TV and his recent performance as Wiedhopf in 'Die Vögel' was televised on ORF, both performed with the Tiroler Festspiele.
+Operatic roles he has performed include Rigoletto, Germont (La Traviata), Amfortas (Parsifal), Beckmesser (Die Meistersinger von Nürnberg), Gunther (Götterdämmerung), Wotan (Das Rheingold), Don Giovanni, Il Conte (Le Nozze di Figaro), Guglielmo (Cosi fan tutte), Papageno (Die Zauberflöte), Allazim (Zaide), Wiedhopf (Die Vögel), Schaunard (La Boheme), Owen Wingrave, Escamillo (Carmen), Peter (Hänsel und Gretel), Johann (Werther), Mr. Gobineau (The Medium), and he made his musical theatre debut in 2012 singing the role of ‘Curly’ in Oklahoma! at the Rainhill Music Festival.
+His performance as Rigoletto was televised on Servus TV and his performance as Wiedhopf in 'Die Vögel' was televised on ORF, both performed with the Tiroler Festspiele.

 Photograph: Robert Parigger